 Understanding the Patterns That Keep You Stuck

-Often anxiety, burnout, and depression are signals pointing toward deeper feelings that haven’t yet been understood.
+Often anxiety, burnout, and depression are signals pointing toward deeper feelings and relationship patterns that haven’t yet been understood.

-Depth-oriented therapy for men across Texas navigating anxiety, burnout, depression, addiction, and emotional disconnection.
+I provide depth-oriented individual therapy and therapist-led Men’s Interpersonal Process Groups for men across Texas navigating anxiety, burnout, depression, addiction, relationship difficulties, and emotional disconnection.
+Available in person in Round Rock and online throughout Texas.

 Meet Tim Young, MA, LPC